worktools/kurl-cli/README.md

 # kurl-cli

 `kurl` is a command-line tool inspired by `curl`, written in Rust.
-It aims to be compatible with `curl`'s most common flags while providing enhanced, easy-to-read debugging information.
+It aims to be compatible with `curl`'s most common flags while providing enhanced, easy-to-read debugging information, especially for redirect chains.

 ## Features